 The epiphenomenalist would have us believe that this is not true, that there is no real contact between the physical body and brain on one hand and consciousness on the other, or at least only one-way contact.
 So while my consciousness has the perception of writing a sentence about consciousness, and that of commanding fingers to press certain keys on my keyboard, the completely unconscious mechanistic brain is really ordering the very same fingers to type out the very same sentence.
 Essentially, as far as our actions are concerned, including the ones we most closely associate with emotion and experience, we are zombies.
 We just happen to have a parasitic consciousness along for the ride, one which is deluded into thinking that it is calling the shots.
 For this to be the case, of course, the mechanistic processes would have to maintain absolutely perfect synchrony with my actual consciousness throughout my entire lifetime, or my consciousness would notice the discrepancy.
 It is as if, given a puppet dancing on a stage, we were told that the puppet is really doing the dancing by itself, but so well, in such perfect sync with the puppeteer pulling the strings, that the puppeteer never catches on.

-In the epiphenomenalists' defense, it is sometimes suggested that there is nothing mysterious about the synchrony between puppeteer and puppet if some third party is actually controlling both of them.
+In the epiphenomenalists' defense, there is nothing mysterious about the synchrony between puppeteer and puppet if some third party is actually controlling both of them.
 The fingers type a sentence about consciousness mechanistically, and the subjective consciousness says (and believes), "I meant to do that."
 Some volitional center could be controlling both our actions and our experience.
 In this case, we paint our thoughts with a much thinner coat of qualitative consciousness than we might otherwise think.

-It could be, then, that while there is a consciousness in the Hard Problem sense, it monitors unconscious cognitive processing, as if it had a lot of diagnostic probes alligator-clipped onto various stages and parts of this processing.
+It could be, then, that while there is a consciousness in the Hard Problem sense, it monitors unconscious cognitive processing, as if it had a lot of diagnostic probes alligator-clipped onto exposed wires, so to speak, at various stages of this processing.

 This almost makes epiphenomenalism respectable, but it is still pretty implausible.
 If the coupling of qualia to functional states and mechanisms is so very tight that every qualitative state is dictated by a functional state, to the extent that even my wondering about consciousness corresponds perfectly to some functional self-diagnostic probing, epiphenomenalism becomes a moot point.
 There are not, then, two distinct parts, a mindless functional part and a helpless (but deluded) conscious part; instead there is just one mechanism which has a qualitative aspect.
 We are aware of every decision we make, every action we perform as our own, because at a very fine-grained level our immediate conscious experience is of the very mechanism that is actually doing the driving.
-In this case, the question of whether consciousness has any effect degenerates into the problem of free will, and the answer depends on endless hours of late night discussions about how we define our terms and where we draw our lines.
-If my mind's functioning has two aspects, cognitive and experiential, can we even say that one aspect is "me" and not the other, or that one aspect is doing all the willful work and not the other?
+If my mind's functioning has two aspects, cognitive and experiential, can we even say that one aspect is doing all the willful work and not the other?
 If you couple the two aspects (functional and experiential) closely enough to make epiphenomenalism remotely plausible, then you couple them too closely to say that one is efficacious and the other is not.